 Commenting on statistics

-published today about applications and offers for school places, Geoff Barton, General Secretary of the Association of School and College Leaders, said:
+on pupil absence in schools in England in the autumn term 2020, Geoff Barton, General Secretary of the Association of School and College Leaders, said:

 “These figures show what we already know – that the autumn term was an extremely turbulent period with pupils regularly having to self-isolate because they either contracted Covid or were in close contact with someone who tested positive.

 “This difficult situation was compounded by significant problems early in the term obtaining Covid tests for pupils and staff and in obtaining public health support in handling positive cases.

 “The government’s refusal to give schools any flexibility to finish in-school teaching early before Christmas, which was accompanied by threats of legal action, made matters even worse.